sw1sh/QuantumPotatoChips/typst/main.typ

   columns: (1fr, 1fr,1fr),
   caption: [
     (a) SIC-POVM basis ($cal(B)_i$, blue) vs POVM elements ($cal(Q)_i$, green), represented in the Bloch sphere.
-Note the $cal(B)_i$ tetrahedron represents the available phase-space, spanned by basis, while the POVM elements are within the insphere.
+Note the $cal(B)_i$ tetrahedron represents the available phase-space, spanned by QBism SIC-POVM basis, while the POVM elements are within the insphere.
     (b) quantum potato chip in the Bloch sphere.
 The green spheres are Bloch vectors for the QBism SIC-POVM in @eq:qbism.
     (c) the solid red line is the boundary of quantum potato chip, while sphere represents new POVM defined in @eq:3new-M.
   ],
   label:<fig:3-M>,
 )

-= Quantum Potato Chip as the Most-Minimal States
-We investigate the properties of quantum states within the "quantum potato chip", which we argue is the most classical among quantum states represented in the Bloch sphere.
+= Quantum Potato Chip as the Informationally-Minimal States We investigate the properties of quantum states within the "quantum potato chip", which we argue are the most informationally-minimal among quantum states represented in the Bloch sphere.
 To support this claim, we present two complementary arguments.
-First, we demonstrate that the Matthews correlation measure vanishes exclusively for the quantum potato chip state, signifying its classical behavior.
-Second, we show that states lying on the quantum potato chip can be generated solely through projective measurements in the Pauli-X and Pauli-Z bases, further reinforcing its status as a minimal (or call it most-classical) quantum states.
+First, we demonstrate that the Matthews correlation measure vanishes exclusively for the quantum potato chip states.
+Second, we show that states lying on the quantum potato chip can be generated solely through projective measurements in the Pauli-X and Pauli-Z bases, further reinforcing their status as informationally-minimal quantum states.

 == Matthews correlation of classical binary variables To quantify the correlation of classical binary variables within the quantum potato chip compared to other points in the Bloch sphere, one can use the Matthews correlation coefficient.
 Given binary variables defining the probability vector as:
 $
-arrow(p) = {p_1,p_2,p_3,p_4} = mat(p_11, p_12; p_21, p_22),
+arrow(p) = {p_1,p_2,p_3,p_4} arrow mat(p_11, p_12; p_21, p_22),
 $ <eq:prob_vector>
 the corresponding Matthews correlation coefficient is given by:
 $